 All About Me:

-My name is Mr Powell, this is now my second year teaching at Smawthorne (third year including my training which was carried out here in 2015).
+My name is Mr Powell and this is now my second year teaching at Smawthorne (third year including my training which was carried out here in 2015).

 Prior to teaching I was actively involved in teaching children physical activities, in particular, swimming, gymnastics and athletics.
 I have always had a passion for contributing to the development of children and have a very strong passion for children progressing and developing.
 My desire to become a teacher also stemmed from having such an influential primary school teacher myself.
 I find each child’s individual learning styles and their very own uniqueness fascinating; it is a pleasure to inspire and motivate the children on our collective learning journeys.

-In school I am currently a Year 3 teacher, this will be my second year spent in Year 3.
-This year as well, I will be supporting leading mathematics across school, this will involve overseeing and supporting the teaching of mathematics across school.
+I am currently a Year 3 teacher, which will be my second year spent in Year 3.
+This year as well, I will be supporting leading mathematics across school.
+This will involve overseeing and supporting the teaching of mathematics across school.

-I am really looking forward to learn all about our topic “Walk like an Egyptian”, with the children.
+I am really looking forward to learning all about our topic “Walk like an Egyptian”, with the children.
 I am fascinated with the history, cultures and lifestyles of Ancient Egyptians and am really looking forward to providing the children with a really insightful and inspirational knowledge and understanding of this and other areas of the curriculum.

 Information About Our Homework: